 How much time do I have to solve a Home Loan Default?

 The clock is ticking once your home loan goes in to default.
 Most people generally have three to six months before legal action is taken to seize their property.

-This will be dependent on your lender and you will need to speak to them to find out.
-If your default has been there for over 3 months your lender may require the full debt to be recalled.
-Which means you will need to pay for your whole loan, not just the arrears.
-The only way to determine this is to discuss your options with your lender.
+Speak with your lender to find out how much time you have.
+For any debt older than three months, your lender may require the full debt to be recalled.
+This means you need to pay your whole loan, and not just your arrears.
+Usually this is done by refinancing.
+The best way to determine what your options are, is discussing things with your lender.

 The Loansaver Network Can Help